 Proposed High-Level Change Control Process

 All programme participants must have access to the change control process and be able to raise a change requests.
 The change request process should start when the programme receives a valid change request.
-The MHHS Manager should validate the change request.
-If there are any issues with the change request received, the MHHS Implementation Manager should engage with the change request author to resolve the issue.
+The MHHS Change Control Manager should validate the change request.
+If there are any issues with the change request received, the MHHS Change Control Manager should engage with the change raiser to resolve the issue.

-A valid change request should be triaged by the MHHS Implementation Manager and the relevant impact assessments and cost estimate should be requested and created.
-The MHHS Implementation Manager should amend the change request to ensure the appropriate information is contained within it, for industry assessment.
+A valid change request should be triaged by the MHHS Change Control Manager and the relevant impact assessments and cost estimate should be requested and created.
+The MHHS Change Control Manager should amend the change request to ensure the appropriate information is contained within it, for industry assessment.

-The MHHS Implementation Manager should issue the change request for industry consultation through agreed communication channels.
-The consultation responses should be reviewed by the appropriate MHHS Implementation Manager functions for their input and recommendation.
-The updated change request should be issued to PSG (or other decision group if appropriate) for their decision and recommendation.
+The MHHS Change Control Manager should issue the change request for industry consultation through agreed communication channels.
+The consultation responses should be reviewed by the appropriate MHHS workstreams and stakeholders for their input and recommendation.
+The updated change request should be issued to PSG (or other advisory group if appropriate) for their decision and recommendation.

-If the change request impact is above the Ofgem thresholds, the SRO should escalate the change request to Ofgem for their action and decision.
-If the change request is below the Ofgem thresholds, then PSG should be able to make a recommendation.
-PSG’s decision should be communicated and the change request should be actioned appropriately.
-If the change request is below the Ofgem thresholds and PSG cannot decide or make a recommendation, the SRO can cast the deciding vote or request additional analysis to support decision making.
+If the change request impact exceeds the Ofgem thresholds, the SRO should escalate the change request to Ofgem for their action and decision.
+If the change request is within the Ofgem thresholds, then PSG should make a recommendation.
+PSG’s decision should be communicated, and the change request should be actioned appropriately.
+If the change request is within the Ofgem thresholds and PSG cannot decide or make a recommendation, the SRO can cast the deciding vote or request additional analysis to support decision making.

-All change requests should be managed and logged by the MHHS Implementation Manager.
+All change requests should be managed and logged by the MHHS Change Control Manager.
 All change requests decisions should be communicated within 10 working days of a decision.

 Detailed change control approach and process will be reviewed by PSG and approved by Ofgem.

-Testing Advisory Group (TAG) Terms of Reference (Level 3)TAG Role & ResponsibilitiesTAG Objectives MembershipTAG Member Roles and Responsibilities Decision-makingAccept the recommendation – the proposal/recommendations are aligned to the TOM, product descriptions, acceptance criteria and overall objectives.Reject the recommendation – the proposal/recommendations does not align to the TOM, product descriptions, acceptance criteria and overall objectives or requires further work/clarity.Refer the recommendation for additional work or analysis.
-Accept the recommendation, subject to additional work being completed.
-Refer to the PSG when the recommendation meets the threshold for Ofgem intervention Testing Working Groups (Level 4)Testing and Migration Advisory Group (TMAG) Terms of Reference (Level 3)TMAG Role & ResponsibilitiesTMAG Objectives MembershipTMAG Member Roles and Responsibilities Decision MakingTesting and Migration Working Groups (Level 4)

-Change Control High-Level Principles

-All programme changes must follow a robust change control process.
-The change control process must be available to all programme participants.
-Change requests, should be actioned quickly, so programme activities are progressed to plan, but have the required detail for all parties to assess the change and provide feedback.
-Consultation feedback should be within the agreed timescales.
-Decision making should follow a robust process and be informed.
-All change request outcomes must be communicated and managed effectively.
-The detailed change process has now been published.

-Change Control Process Diagram